-- A. The PDD has five steps in the review and approval process.
-Step 1 is a pre-application meeting with the Planning Board Chair and Building Inspector.
-Step 2 is the initial review by the Board of Trustees, Step 3 is a detailed review by the Planning Board, Step 4 is a Public Hearing and, Step 5 is the final review and vote on the proposal by the Village Board of Trustees. - B. PDD adoption requires an amendment to the law and Map(s); Amendments are discretionary acts of the Village Board of Trustees. - C. Before any Subdivision Approval, Site Plan Approval or Building Permit is issued by the Planning Board or any other Village Department, the developer or their authorized agent shall apply for and secure approval of such PDD in accordance with the procedures of this Section. - D. All proposals for Planned Development Districts shall initially be submitted through the Village Building Department. - E. The applicant shall reimburse the Village for all engineering and other professional fees and administrative fees incurred in review of the development project.
-The Board of Trustees shall require payment by the applicant of an amount equal to the estimated cost of such fees to be held in escrow by the Village, which estimated cost shall be paid prior to the Village incurring any costs.
+- A. The CB-PDD has five steps in the review and approval process.
+Step 1 is a preapplication meeting with the Planning Board.
+Step 2 is the initial review by the Board of Trustees, Step 3 a neighborhood work session.
+Step 4 is a detailed review by the Planning Board and a Public Hearing and, step 5 is the final review and vote on the proposal by the Village Board of Trustees. - B. PDD adoption requires an amendment to this Ordinance and Map(s); ordinance amendments are discretionary acts of the Village Board of Trustees. - C. Before any Subdivision Approval, Site Plan Approval or Building Permit is issued by the Planning Board or any other Village Department, the developer or their authorized agent shall apply for and secure approval of such PDD in accordance with the procedures of this Section.

+D. All proposals for Planned Development Districts shall initially be submitted directly to the Planning Board through the Village Building Department.

 §205-xx.
-PDD Specific Procedure.
+CB-PDD Specific Procedure.